Grasstops vs. Grassroots Advocacy: What's the Difference?

 Patch through phone calls, texting, virtual coffees, social media engagement, user-generated content, door-to-door canvassing, telephone town halls, signature gathering, online petitions, and relational organizing are all tactics that can help grassroots advocacy campaigns succeed.
 We write about these tactics a lot, check out more of our blogs on the subject here.

 There are a lot of great grassroots tools out there including tools for canvassing, signature gathering, online petitions, relational organizing, and user-generated content.
 Check out some of our favorite grassroots advocacy campaign tools in our campaign tools list here.

-The reward of grassroots and grasstops action: a campaign that harnesses the power of grasstops and grassroots advocacy can create long-term benefits, from a list of advocates in specific districts to an engaged set of donors.
+There are a lot of important secondary benefits to engaging in grassroots and grasstops action.
+For instance, a campaign that harnesses the power of grasstops and grassroots advocacy can create long-term benefits, from a list of advocates in specific districts to an engaged set of donors.
 The benefits of community action can help propel a movement for the long-term and make lasting change.

 Want to learn more about grassroots and grasstops advocacy campaigns?
 Drop us a line, download our e-book, The Complete Guide to Advocacy, and check out our advocacy training opportunities!